MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/4-exercise-create-service-principal-key.md

-Before you start creating the deployment pipeline for your toy company's website, you need to create a service principal and grant it access to your Azure environment.
-In this exercise, you'll create a service principal that you'll use for your deployment pipeline.
+Before you create the deployment pipeline for your toy company's website, you need to create a service principal and grant it access to your Azure environment.
+In this exercise, you'll create the service principal that you'll use for your deployment pipeline.

 During the process, you'll: